 Remember, this is their choice.
 You may have sacrificed a lot to enable them to reach this level, and you’ve had your own dreams for them, but this decision needs to be about their dreams and what’s best for them.

 With that in mind, just because your student says they want to quit doesn’t mean they should.

 Hopefully, your student can stay in sports and find fulfillment in doing it.
 But it’s possible that quitting is the best choice for them.

 Even if your student decides they do want to quit, they will likely miss their sport and their teammates.

 Remind them that they don’t have to stop playing altogether — quitting the team means they can now join an intramural team or play with friends for fun.
 This can bring them many of the benefits of college sports without the pressures.

 If your student does decide to stay in the game and keep playing, remember that your continued support plays an important role in helping them succeed.
-There are things you can do, even from a distance, to support your student athlete, both on the field and off.
+You can do things, even from a distance, to support your student-athlete, both on the field and off.

 Read our guide on how best to support your college student athlete >